Reading Time: 6 minutes

 Protect Yourself Psychologically

 Scammers are extremely good at what they do.
-Let me repeat, scammers are EXTREMELY GOOD at what they do.
-They use tactics based on human psychology to get people to miss important clues that something is not as it seems.
+LifePaths Counseling Center states that scammers use tactics based on human psychology to get people to miss important clues that something is not as it seems.
 As mentioned above, scammers often send their victims into an “amygdala hijack.”
 Amygdala hijack shuts down the pre-frontal cortex, which is our rational, logical ‘executive function’ part of our brain.
 This causes us to act and not think.
 Once the victim starts parting with money they are susceptible to another psychological process called “escalation of commitment.”
 This makes them more motivated to give more money in the belief they will get it all back.

-One of the ways scammers operate is to emphasize that the person must act quickly to avoid a problem (such as IRS scams) or to gain something (such as a job).
-Another way they operate is to spend a lot of time talking with the person they want to scam to gain credibility and trust, such as in romance or “sweetheart scams.”
-Scammers often sound very friendly and concerned about the person they are trying to scam.
+One of the ways scammers operate is to force the person to act quickly to avoid a problem or to gain something.
+Another way they operate is to spend a lot of time talking with the person they want to scam to gain credibility and trust, Scammers often sound very friendly and concerned about the person they are trying to scam.
 They often isolate the victim by saying things like, “Your phone has been hacked, and you can’t call a loved one, because then their phone will also be hacked.”
 By limiting the conversation between the scammer and victim, it allows them to isolate their prey.

 Protect Yourself with an Accountability Partner